-4. Remove the hulls by pouring of the water in a strainer.
-Add fresh water and repeat until most hulls are removed.
-It is not a problem if a few hulls remain.
-Some people even make tempeh without removing the hulls; but is is important that all beans are split.
+4. Get rid of all the hulls by pouring the water through a strainer.
+Pour in some fresh water and repeat that until the majority of the hulls are removed.
+Itís not really an issue if a couple of the hulls remain.
+Some cooks do try to make tempeh without taking out the hulls.
+However, all the beans have to be split.

-5. Put the soybeans in a cooking pot and cover them with water.
-Add the vinegar and cook for about 30 minutes.
-Any remaining hulls will collect on the surface can be spooned off.
+5. Transfer all the soybeans into a cooking pot and cover them with water.
+Pour the vinegar in, and cook it for about 30 minutes.
+The remaining hulls will gradually come up to the surface, and you can scoop them off.

-6. Drain off the water in a large colander and return the beans to the cooking pot.
+6. Drain the water into a big colander and then put the beans back in the cooking pot.

-7. Dry the soybeans by continuing to heat them in the cooking pot on medium heat for a few minutes until they are dry.
-Allow the soybeans to cool.
-This system only works if you make a small batch of tempeh (up to 2 kg) but if you make large quantities you need to dry the soybeans on a big, clean towl or even run them through a centrifuge.
+7. Dry the beans by keeping the heat on when theyíre in the cooking pot, but just use a medium heat setting for a couple of minutes until the soybeans are dry.
+This whole process only works if you make a very tiny batch of tempeh, up to 2 kg.
+If you make large amounts of tempeh, you have to dry the soybeans on a big, clean towl or even run them through a centrifuge.
 The factories that make tempeh run them through a centrifuge, for example.

-8. Sprinkle the soybeans with the tempeh starter and mix with a clean spoon for about one minute to distribute the tempeh starter evenly among the soybeans.
-It is very important to distribute the tempeh starter evenly.
+8. Sprinkle the soybeans with the tempeh starter and mix them with a clean spoon for a good minute to distribute the tempeh starter culture evenly throughout the whole soybean mass.
+It is imperative to distribute the tempeh starter culture evenly.

-10. Divide the soybeans into the bags and seal them off.
-Press them until they are flat, to about a thickness of about 4 cm (1,5 inch).
+10. Divide up the soybeans into the two bags and seal them off.
+Press them until they are flat, to about a thickness of 4 cm (1.5 inches).

-11. Place the bags in a warm place at 28-32°C (82-90° F) for 36 to 48 hours, or until all soybeans are covered with a dense white mycelium.
-When the tempeh start to produce its own heat it is better keep the temperature at the lower end of this temperature range.
+11. Put the bags in a warm place with a temperature of about 28-32 Celsius (82-90 Fahrenheit) for about 36-48 hours, or until all the soybeans are covered with a very dense white mycelium.
+Try to keep the temperature at the lower end of the range as the time wears on.